Richemont warns of profit drop on derivative losses

 While NAP contributed little to the group in terms of profit, it helped boost the group's growth rate.

-Richemont, which reports full-year results on May 22, said including NAP its full-year sales to March 31 would have increased by 5 percent and by 2 percent at constant currencies, but excluding NAP they rose 4 percent on a reported basis and 1 percent at constant currencies.
+Richemont said including Net-a-Porter, its full-year sales to March 31 would have increased by 5 percent and by 2 percent at constant currencies, but excluding the online retailer, they rose 4 percent on a reported basis and 1 percent at constant currencies.

 (Additional reporting by Katharina Bart in Zurich; Editing by David Holmes)